 Kimberton is a decidedly white-collar town, with fully 87.79% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Kimberton is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Kimberton who work in management occupations (32.06%), architecture and engineering (19.08%), and office and administrative support (12.98%).

-Kimberton is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Kimberton is a great place for families with children to consider.
+First of all, many other families with children live here, making Kimberton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Kimberton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Kimberton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One of the benefits of Kimberton is that there is very little traffic.
 The average commute to work is 18.38 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.